How it works

 Draw the grazing area

-To understand how Nofence works, you should read the user manual carefully.
-We recommend walking in and out of the grazing area that you have drawn carrying a collar.
-Try imitating the possible behaviours of the animals by stopping and turning around in the warning zone.
-Also try going out the other side of the warning zone and then coming back inside the Nofence boundary.
-While doing this, check the updates that you receive through the app.
-It is useful to do all of this before you start training your animals.
 It is important to understand that the warning beeps start where you have marked the Nofence boundary on the map.
 This means that the animals will only turn around after crossing this boundary.
 The audio signal continues for between five and twenty seconds before the electric shock is administered, giving the animal plenty of time to notice it.
-During this period the maximum distance has been set at 3 metres, but goats can go even further than that in five seconds, so you should leave a margin of error when setting a Nofence boundary to protect your apple tree or flower bed.
+Bu sure to leave a margin of error when setting a Nofence boundary to protect your or our neighbours apple tree or flower bed.

 Fitting the collar